ethack/tht/README.md

 - `g` zsh function is not loading
 - Need to save `zoxide` database in a volume.
 Which probably means making a wrapper script.
 - Problems installing `parallel`.
+- Can't use pipes or multiple terms in `interactively`.